cowfish813/react-challenge/README.md

 ## Packages Installed (optional)

 ## Feedback (optional)
-- I was a little confused on refactoring filter until i realized the same variable name was used
+- I was a little confused on refactoring filter as the same variable name was being reinitialized and happened to work. i kinda thought nothing of it until i thought "maybe it's a problem in the future"
+- I should've thoroughly read all the directions first before jumping in. fixing up the sorting and date arrow issue simultaneously took a bit of time.
+It was a fun rabbit hole but time-wise very costly :'C
+    Lesson Learned.